Napa River Salt Marsh Restoration Project

 - Environmental education.

 The State Coastal Conservancy played an important role in this project, from contributing to the funds for acquisition of the land to leveraging $3 million in federal funds to complete a feasibility study and final environmental document.
 The Conservancy partnered with other state agencies on Phases 1 and 2 of implementation, tidal restoration of 3,000 acres and enhancement of an additional 1,800 acres of wetlands.

 State agencies also led the draft design of the third and final phase of the project, 2,000 additional acres and a recycled water project to dilute saline water in the former salt ponds.
-After entering into a project agreement with the California Department of Fish and Wildlife, the U.S. Army Corps of Engineers began construction of Phase 3, which is mostly complete.
+After entering into a project agreement with the California Department of Fish and Wildlife, the U.S. Army Corps of Engineers constructed Phase 3.

 Scientists will continue to collect and report data to support adaptive management of the site for 15 years after project completion.
 Wildlife observations have demonstrated a positive, immediate wildlife response to the newly restored areas.
 Monitoring surveys to date show heavy use of the site by waterfowl and shorebirds and a healthy population of salt marsh harvest mice.
 In addition, otters and bald eagles have been observed in the area.

 Progress to Date

 The Napa River Salt Marsh Restoration Project has restored and enhanced 6,800 acres of former salt ponds to tidal marsh and managed ponds.
 Now complete, the project provides fish and wildlife benefits and public access, including signage and benches.

 - Pre-Project: Pond 2A, tidal marsh, 500 acres

 - Phase 1: Ponds 3, 4, and 5, tidal marsh, 3,000 acres